 For the purposes of the Directory the classifications are:

 CAOAC has instituted a recognition program for hobbyists who are the first among those within clubs belonging to CAOAC to breed a species of fish and submit it to the Breeders Directory.
 When a submission containing a first breeding, (a species that is not listed in the CAOAC Breeders Directory Database), is received from a club, a suitable certificate will be sent or delivered to that club for presentation to the hobbyist in question.
 If possible, the achievement will also be published in the CAOAC newsletter.
-Please note that this started with the inception of this program.
-No historical awards will be made.
-BAP Chairs are encouraged to get results in promptly because first, means the first claim to be submitted, not the actual date of the successful breeding.
+Any species that have been previously done (but not before the inception of the program - 1987) may receive a First In Award when the species becomes described. (e.g. Genus sp. `locale`) BAP Chairs are encouraged to get results in promptly because first means the first claim to be submitted, not the actual date of the successful breeding.
+This means whoever turns in the records first will receive the award.
 If two or more hobbyists are credited with breeding the same fish in a single club submission, it will be up to the BAP chair to determine who actually bred it first.

 If you have suggestions as to how the directory and their place in it can be brought to the attention of the fish breeding or potential fish breeding hobbyists at the club level, please pass them on.
 Any other positive suggestions will also be welcome.
-To help in this regard, a copy of the Breeders Directory in .PDF format, (Adobe Acrobat), will be emailed to any member of a CAOAC club upon request.
-You must provide your name, the name of your club and your email address.
-Lisa Boorman 33 Courtyard Walk,Chatham, ON N7L 5S3 (519) 352-5573 E-Mail
+E-Mail